hyperstack-org/hyperstack/docs/dsl-client/hyper-router.md

 ### Links

-Links are provided by both the `Hyperstack::Router` and `Hyperstack::Router::Helper` modules.
+Links are provided by both the `Hyperstack::Router` and `Hyperstack::Router::Helpers` modules.

 The `Link` method takes a url path, and these options:
 + `search: String` adds the specified string to the search query